vanxuanty95/tiki/README.md

 ## Introduce
-This is a simple backend for a good old booking service, right now this service can handle login/list/create simple bookings.
+This is a simple backend service for movie theater ticket booking The application will never return the client the exact error from the server, if you want details please see the console log.

-The application will never return the client the exact error from the server, if you want details please see the console log.
+Required from social distancing, each seat/group of seats will have a distance from each other of x (x is configured in the config file)

-The Login API will return a JSON token without setting a cookie so that it can be easily used by Fontend or another service as this application can be part of many services.
+By default, service will run with port 8080

 ## Install and Run
 ### Requirements